wp-plugins/nextgen-facebook/readme.txt

 = Social Sharing =

-**NGFB Open Graph also comes with multilingual social sharing buttons, that you can add above or below your content, as a widget, shortcode, or even call as a function from your theme template(s)**.
+NGFB Open Graph also comes with multilingual social sharing buttons, that you can add above or below your content or excerpt, as a widget, shortcode, or even call as a function from your theme template(s).
 NGFB Open Graph includes the following social sharing buttons (see [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) for shortcode and CSS styling examples):

 * Facebook
 * Google+